 Behavioral Biases in Investing:

-Investors are also ordinary people and hence they are subjected to many biases which influence their investment decisions.
+Investors are also ordinary people and hence they are subjected to many biases that influence their investment decisions.
 Although it takes time to control the behavioral biases, however, knowing what are these biases and how they work — can help individuals to make rational decisions when they are susceptible to these situations.

 In this post, we are going to discuss five common investing biases that every investor should know.

 When a human mind is determined towards one particular behavior, it subconsciously rejects the pieces of evidence against it while confirming the ones that go in its favor.
 This is known as confirmation bias.